 For information on boat tours, mill & trolley tours, and other programs offered at the park, please visit our Guided Tours page.
 Reservations are recommended for most tours.
 Please call (978) 970-5000 to make your reservation.

 Special Park Use Permits

-Lowell National Historical Park is a unique national park which is often host to numerous events and activities.
+Lowell National Historical Park is a unique national park which which often hosts numerous events and activities.
 Most special events and activities held in the park require a special use permit, issued only after the National Park Service (NPS) determines that the activities involved will not impair park values and resources.
 Please note that there are usage limits for the number of people and vehicles for any special activity.